Certificate in Patent Law

 All participants will gain in-depth knowledge of patent law and the patent system.
 For those professionals who want to take the Patent bar exam, this course will help prepare for that exam.
 Inventors and entrepreneurs will benefit from being able to better draft their own patent applications.

 The program curriculum is comprised of three courses totaling eight credit hours, and a one-day non-credit introductory workshop.
-Beginning with the fall semester, students will be required to take Intellectual Property.
-In the spring semester, students will study Patent Law and Patent Preparation & Prosecution to successfully complete the program.
-Complete class descriptions are below.
-The fall Intellectual Property course will meet Monday, Wednesday, and Fridays from 8:15 a.m. to 9:15 a.m.
-The spring semester schedule will be determined soon.
+Students will be required to take Intellectual Property in the fall semester and Patent Law and Patent Preparation & Prosecution in the spring semester.
+Course descriptions are below.

-Campbell Law Associate Professor Lucas Osborn will teach the Intellectual Property and Patent Law courses, while an experienced adjunct professor will lead the Patent Preparation & Prosecution course.
-Students pursuing the certificate will take the exact same classes as traditional Campbell Law students.
+A full-time Campbell law professor will teach the Intellectual Property and Patent Law courses, while an experienced adjunct professor will lead the Patent Preparation & Prosecution course.
+Students pursuing the certificate will take the same classes as traditional Campbell law students.

 Students in the program will be evaluated (i.e. graded) separately from the traditional law students and will be graded on a pass/fail basis.